OscarRobertRodriguez/articlesModernDeveloper/_posts/2016-10-03-inline-block.md

 * Can have margins and padding
 * Will expand naturally to let child elements fit unless height is specified
 * will be placed below previous elements in the document
-* ingores the vertical align property
+* ignores the vertical-align property

 <h1 style="color:#3CCAE6">Inline Elements</h1>